 Sit ups, crunches, leg lifts etc. are abdominal workouts that will give you a stronger rectus abdominis muscle and stronger, tighter hip flexors.
 If you add in some back and hip extensions then you will have strong back muscles.

 But there is a difference between core strength and core stability.
 And without core stability, core strength is useless.

 Since everything in your body is connected, your core muscles consist of all of your muscles.
 The concept of “The Core” though, is having a solid base to allow movement in your body to occur.
-So for argument sake here, your core is your shoulders to your hips and are the muscles of your back/neck, shoulder stabilizers, chest, hips and abdominals.
+So for argument’s sake here, your core is your shoulders to your hips and is the muscles of your back/neck, shoulder stabilizers, chest, hips and abdominals.
 In order to make your core stronger you need to work these muscles and have them work together.